 Interviews, Profiles, and Commentary

-Media appearances and interviews in which Sherry Turkle discusses her new book, Alone Together: Why we expect more from technology and less from each other (NY: Basic Books, January 2011), as well as her research in general :
+Media appearances and interviews in which Sherry Turkle discusses her books, as well as her research in general :

 Common Sense Media – “Touchscreen Generation” (November 2014, New York City).
 A panel discussion featuring Sherry Turkle, Yahoo News anchor Katie Couric, and James Steyer, founder and CEO of Common Sense Media. http://www.zimbio.com/pictures/U6qyuY1hiRZ/Touchscreen+Generation+Event/ogLb613RSZf/Sherry+Turkle